Response to COVID-19 Pandemic

 Can I apply to start in a Spring term?

-No – we only admit one time per year and each cohort starts in a Fall term.
+No – we only admit one time per year: The ELOTD starts in Summer and the OTMS starts

-Do I need to apply to Towson University?
+Do I also need to apply to Towson University?

-Not yet – applicants should not submit an application or any admission documents to
+Not yet – you should not submit an application or any admission documents to TU Graduate

-TU Graduate Admissions until directed to do so by the department.
-Eligible applicants
+Admissions until directed to do so by the department.
+Eligible applicants will be

-will be given instructions for applying to TU Graduate Admissions after our initial
+given instructions for applying to TU Graduate Admissions after our initial review

 Can I apply before I have earned my undergraduate degree?